Technology Podcast Contributor

 Our Story is not a story with out you playing a part.
 So really, every story is your story.
 Here are what some of our HEROS have to say about us

 Stephanie M Scott is passionate about what happens when technology comes in contact with imagination.
 Curious about FANDOM, innovation and social psychology she often pushes the limits of social media strategy in her digital storytelling experiments.
+She has shared findings at many public events.

 Laugh's this week